openshift-service-mesh/sail-operator/docs/ossm/kiali-multi-cluster/README.md

 ## Requirements

-- Two openshift clusters.
+- Two OpenShift clusters.
 In this tutorial they are named `east` and `west`.
 - Istio installed in a multi-cluster configuration on each cluster.
 - IstioCNI installed on each cluster.
 - Aggregated metrics and traces.
 Kiali needs a single endpoint for metrics and a single endpoint for traces where it can consume aggregated metrics/traces across all clusters.
 There are multiple ways to aggregate metrics/traces such as Prometheus federation or using OTEL collector pipelines.